-Foreigners traveling to Spain are advised to inquire beforehand on products which they can take in their luggage.
-Like in all countries, some products may be imported duty free while others may be controlled or simply banned.
-Note that regulations applying to European Union citizens differ from those applied to third countries citizens.
-You will obtain all related information with your carrier or on the Agencia Tributaria website (Spanish Customs Department).
+Foreigners travelling to Spain are advised to inquire beforehand on products which they can take in their luggage.
+Like in all countries, some products may be imported duty-free while others may be controlled or simply banned.
+Note that regulations applying to European Union citizens differ from those applied to citizens of non-European Union countries.
+You can obtain all related information with your carrier or on the Agencia Tributaria website (Spanish Customs Department).

 Good to know: